-Bike Facilities
+F. Bike Facilities

 Bike lanes are recommended on 12th Street, Menaul Boulevard, and Indian School Road adjacent to the IPMI Development site.
-The bike lanes should be either a 5' lane or a 6' buffered lane (2' buffer, 4' lane) as applicable.
-Interior to the site, design speeds are 20-25 mph and bike lanes will not be necessary.
+Interior to the site, design speeds are 20 mph and bike lanes will not be necessary.

 Bicycle parking should be provided at intervals of no less than every 1⁄2 block.
 A simple inverted "U" rack will be sufficient to provide for bicycle parking needs, although more elaborate and artistic bike parking facilities are available and encouraged.
 Bike parking racks that reflect the character of the area in this way contribute to civic spirit as well as efficient transportations.